-On receiving an Appeal, the Secretary of the appellate Hearings Committee, in consultation with the Chairperson, checks if the Appeal is in order, in accordance with Rule 7.11, in respect of:
+On receiving an Appeal, the Secretary of the Appellate Hearings Committee, checks if the Appeal is in order, in accordance with Codes 5.2 and 7.5, in respect of:

-(i) Time - within three days from the date and time of notification of the decision
+- (i) Time within three days from the date and time of notification of the decision - OR

-- where the notification of the decision is not required in Rule, within three days from midnight following the meeting at which the decision was made. - (ii) Submission in duplicate (except where sent by e-mail). - (iii) Signature (in Irish); If sent by e-mail, name in Irish. - (iv) Grounds (statement as to what infringement is alleged to have been made and the specific Rule(s) alleged to have been infringed or misapplied). - (v) Fee. - (vi) Use of the Irish Language (in Gaeltacht or Bye-Laws requirement).
+- where the notification of the decision is not required in Rule, within three days from midnight following the meeting at which the decision was made.

+- (ii) Submission in duplicate (except where sent by e-mail). - (iii) Signature (in Irish); If sent by e-mail, name in Irish. - (iv) Grounds (statement as to what infringement is alleged to have been made and the specific Rule(s) alleged to have been infringed or misapplied). - (v) Fee. - (vi) Use of the Irish Language (in Gaeltacht or Bye-Laws requirement).